SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 Latest binaries
 ----------------

-If the latest SimpleITK bug fixes or features are required then pre-release binaries are available.
+If the latest SimpleITK bug fixes and features are required then pre-release binaries are available.
 The pre-release binaries are built from the actively developed master branch.
 The SimpleITK packages are available on `Github releases